 - 12. This Procedure applies to any allegation of Non-academic Misconduct levelled at a registered student, whether taking place on or off the University of Strathclyde campus, including within halls of residence, face to face, by writing or in written, spoken or electronic communications including social media.
-This also applies to students undertaking a professional placement, studying by distance learning, by blended learning or studying at another institution (e.g. through an exchange or on a collaborative programme). - 13.
+This also applies to students undertaking a professional placement, undertaking non credit-bearing modules within the Centre for Lifelong Learning, studying by distance learning, by blended learning or studying at another institution (e.g. through an exchange or on a collaborative programme). - 13.
 In exceptional cases, the University may decide to hold a hearing for a student previously registered at the University of Strathclyde.
 This will be in cases where a decision relating to the award of the University is required, in relation to Non-academic Misconduct, despite the student no longer being registered at the University. - 14.
 For students registered at the University who are studying at another institution, the allegation of Non-academic Misconduct is usually considered by the Host Institution, but this does not preclude input from the University of Strathclyde in cases where it is not the Host Institution.
 Nor does it prevent the University of Strathclyde from undertaking its own separate investigation under this Procedure and applying appropriate penalties as it sees fit.